MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 **As a sales manager, you can:**
 -	Understand what customers are talking about and design sales strategies and training, with business insights on trending tracked keywords, brands, competitors, and more.
 To learn more, see [View home page](dynamics365-sales-insights-app-home-page.md).
--	View and compare what’s happening in sales calls and get insights into best practices by learning more about the behaviors of your top sellers.
+-	View and compare what's happening in sales calls and get insights into best practices by learning more about the behaviors of your top sellers.
 To learn more, see [View team information](conversation-intelligence-team-overview.md).
--	View your team’s performance, with insights, customer sentiment, and conversational style.
+-	View your team's performance, with insights, customer sentiment, and conversational style.
 To learn more, see [View team information](conversation-intelligence-team-overview.md).
--	View and understand each individual seller’s conversation style, customer sentiment, insights, and call history.
+-	View and understand each individual seller's conversation style, customer sentiment, insights, and call history.
 To learn more, see [View sales rep information](conversation-intelligence-seller-details.md).
 -	View insights on the status of your current sales period such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.
 To learn more, see [View overall sales and seller insights](dynamics365-sales-insights-app-home-page.md).
 -	Listen to calls, read transcripts, see possible action items, view signals that occurred during the call (keywords, competitors, prices, and more), and business-critical insights.
 To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).
 -	Translate non-English call transcript to English.
 To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).

 **As a seller, you can:**
 -	View your conversation insights, customer sentiment, conversations style, sales pipeline, and call history.
 To learn more, see [View sales rep information](conversation-intelligence-seller-details.md).
 -	Listen to calls, read transcripts, see possible action items, view signals that occurred during the call (keywords, competitors, prices, and more), and business-critical insights.
 To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).
 -	Translate non-English call transcript to English.
 To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).

 **As an administrator, you can:**
--	Configure tracked keywords and competitors that your managers want to track for their teams’ calls with customers.
+-	Configure tracked keywords and competitors that your managers want to track for their teams' calls with customers.
 To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).
     > [!NOTE]
     > Sales managers can also define tracked keywords and competitors.
 These tracked keywords and competitors apply only to their team.
--	Configure how long you want to retain a team’s or individual seller’s data from your organization.
+-	Configure how long you want to retain a team's or individual seller's data from your organization.
 To learn more, see [Data retention and deletion through Privacy](data-retention-deletion-policy.md).
 -	Manage environments and configure call data.
 To learn more, see [Connect to Dynamics 365 sales environment](connect-dynamics365-sales-environment.md) and [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md).
 -	Monitor call and insight processing data.
 To learn more, see [Monitor call and insight processing](../sales/monitor-call-insight-processing.md).
 -	Configure the levels of hierarchy for which sales managers can view the call data.
 To learn more, see [Monitor call and insight processing](../sales/monitor-call-insight-processing.md).